fagongzi/manba/docs/api.md

 * Method
   API Http method,  the request must match both URL and method. `*` is match all http method(GET,PUT,POST,DELETE)

+* Status
+  API status, value range is UP and Down.

 * Access Control
   Access control is a black and white list based on access client ip.
 It's a json configuration like this: